open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Colliding Balls/Colliding Balls.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Colliding Balls
-    m1: 137
+      m1: 220
-    m2: 105
+      m2: 239
-    v1_i: 5.81
+      v1_i: 6.47
-    v2_i: -4.96
+      v2_i: -2.61
-    v1_f: -3.54
+      v1_f: -5.19
-    v2_f: 7.23
+      v2_f: 3.93
       part1:
         ans1:
-        value: This is an elastic collision, as both kinetic energy and momentum are conserved.
+          value: This is not possible as momentum is not conserved.
         ans2:
           value: This is an inelastic collision because only momentum is conserved.
         ans3:
           value: This is an inelastic collision because energy and momentum are conserved.
         ans4:
           value: This is not possible because kinetic energy is not conserved.
         ans5:
-        value: This is not possible as momentum is not conserved.
+          value: This is an elastic collision, as both kinetic energy and momentum are conserved.
 ---
 # {{ params.vars.title }}
 A ball of mass {{ params.m1 }} $g$ with initial velocity {{ params.v1_i }} $\frac{m}{s}\hat{\imath}$ collides with a ball of mass {{ params.m2 }} $g$ with initial velocity {{ params.v2_i }} $\frac{m}{s}\hat{\imath}$.
 The final velocity of the {{ params.m1 }} $g$ ball is {{ params.v1_f }} $\frac{m}{s}\hat{\imath}$, while the final velocity of the {{ params.m2 }} $g$ ball is {{ params.v2_f }} $\frac{m}{s}\hat{\imath}$.